-Email delivers a ROI of $40 for every $1 spent, on an average.
+Email delivers an ROI of $40 for every $1 spent, on average.
 So why shouldn’t apps make use of them too?

 You can later use the same channel to actually engage your users when they are not on your app, and boost your retention rates.

-Almost 90% of the users your app is targeting, are on two or more social media platforms for personal and professional networking.
-These are the platforms they are active on every day and makes them a great channel for you to reach them.
+Almost 90% of the users your app is targeting are on two or more social media platforms for personal and professional networking.
+These are the platforms your users are active on every day and this is what makes them a great channel for your outreach.

 - Use creative posts (images and videos) to highlight app features